 Australia Awards are an important component of the Australian Government's overseas aid program.
 Australia Awards Pacific Scholarships provide opportunities to study at selected education institutions in the Pacific region.

 For more information see the Australia Awards website.

-Visit the Australian Embassy in Micronesia website for further information on DAP and SGS.
+Visit the Australian Embassy in Micronesia website for further information on DAP.